-In the 2016 biological opinion on the snapper grouper fishery, NMFS analyzed the effects of commercial and recreational hook-and line gear in the snapper grouper fishery on sea turtles, smalltooth sawfish, and Nassau grouper assuming 2012-2015 average hook-and-line effort levels are representative of future effort levels in the snapper grouper fishery (NMFS 2016).
-Therefore, the recreational and commercial red snapper component of the snapper grouper fishery was open for short periods of time and effort in the commercial component constrained by the limited ACL during three of the four years (i.e., 2012-2014) that were used to project future average effort levels.
-The status quo alternative by continuing to have no season for red snapper would potentially reduce overall future effort in the snapper grouper fishery in 2017 from 2012-2015 average hook-and-line effort levels and thus potentially decrease bycatch in the fishery in 2017 by some small amount.
-Overall snapper-grouper fishing effort would increase in the commercial and recreational sectors slightly in response to the limited opening of red snapper under Alternatives 2-5, and therefore, increase the potential for bycatch, relative to the status quo.
-However, as stated in Chapter 2 and analyzed in detail in this chapter, the opening would be of short duration in the recreational sector and limited to an incidental catch limit (75 lbs) in the commercial sector.
-Consequently, potential increases in overall fishing effects would be very small, likely limited to the recreational component, and, given listed species low capture rates in the snapper-grouper fishery, potential increases in incidental captures of listed species from anticipated levels specified in the 2016 biological opinion would be very unlikely.
+In the 2016 biological opinion, NMFS analyzed the effects of commercial and recreational hook-and-line gear in the snapper grouper fishery on sea turtles, smalltooth sawfish, and Nassau grouper, assuming the 2012-2015 average hook-and-line effort levels are representative of future effort levels in the snapper-grouper fishery (NMFS 2016).
+The recreational and commercial red snapper component of the snapper grouper fishery was open for short periods of time and effort in the commercial component constrained by the limited ACL during three of the four years (i.e., 2012-2014) that were used to project future average effort levels.
+The status quo alternative, by continuing to have no season for red snapper, would potentially reduce overall future effort in the snapper grouper fishery in 2018 from 2012-2015 average hook-and-line effort levels and thus potentially decrease bycatch in the fishery in 2018 by some small amount.
+Overall snapper grouper fishing effort could increase in the commercial and recreational sectors slightly in response to the limited reopening(s) of red snapper under Alternatives 2 through 5, and therefore, increase the potential for bycatch, relative to the status quo.
+However, as stated in Chapter 2 and analyzed in detail in this chapter, the reopenings would be of short duration in the recreational sector and the commercial sector would be limited to an incidental catch limit of 75 lbs gw.
+Consequently, potential increases in overall fishing effort would be expected to be small based on the aforementioned information, and given listed species low capture rates in the snapper grouper fishery, potential increases in incidental captures of listed species from anticipated levels specified in the 2016 biological opinion would be very unlikely.